 Take GE for example, a company known more as an industrial company, but going through a digital transformation.

 To change their employer brand perception they came up with a campaign “The Digital Company.
 That’s also an Industrial Company”.

-The series makes fun at how GE is perceived as a manufacturing company and people hardly know about the digital side of the organization
+The series makes fun of how GE is perceived as a manufacturing company and people hardly know about the digital side of the organization